ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/4-14.jpg" alt="TravellingTrojanR2result" width="500"/></p>

+#### 3-opt algorithm

 3-opt method is similiar with 2-opt method, it deletes three edges from original route and reconnect them in 7 different styles.
 Here is an example of a single process of 3-opt method.

 <p align="center"><img src="Myimg/4-7.png" alt="TravellingTrojan3-opt1" width="500"/></p>

 We use the same original route as the 2-opt case, and we delete the three edges, 1->2, 3->4, and 5->0.
-We will get three different subroutes, 0->1, 2->3 and 4->5.
-To make it more clear, we suppose that they are A, B and C.
+We will get three different sub routes, 0->1, 2->3 and 4->5.
+To make it clearer, we suppose that they are A, B and C.

 Here is the first style to reconnect: